eggheadio-projects/build-a-blog-with-react-and-markdown-using-gatsby-notes/11-gatsby-expose-post-tag-data-for-a-gatsby-blog.md

 ## Dynamically create a key

 We are dynamically creating a key for each of our tags.
 Each of those keys will have an array of the posts that use that tag.
-We should have a built up object that has each of our tags represented with an array of nodes for each one.

-Now, we'll create a master list of all of the tags.
-We'll do `const tags = Object.keys(postsByTag)`.

 Now call createPage.
 Our path will be `'/tags'`.
 The component will be the `allTagsIndexTemplate`.
 The context that we're going to pass will be called tags and it will be `tags.sort`, so this will be a sorted list of all of our tags.